Icedcool/OIF-starknet/go/README.md

 # Hyperlane7683 Solver - Go Implementation

-This (Golang) solver is an extension to BootNodeDev's Hyperlane7683 (Typescript) solver to add Starknet support.
+This (Golang) solver is an extension to BootNodeDev's Hyperlane7683 (Typescript) solver adding Starknet support.
 This codebase should be used as a reference for protocols to implement or extend.

 ## Overview